Seven Ways Women Can Improve Their Marriages

 How to Be a Supportive Wife

-Wives can be a great source of comfort when an atmosphere of safety does not exist.
-This can happen in a number of situations.
+Wives can be a great source of comfort in a number of situations.
 Protection is not just physical.
 As a good partner, you can be there for him in his times of need, whether that be mental, emotional, or physical.
 Start being more aware of the shifts in his attitude, or how defensive he gets over certain topics.
 Instead of nit-picking or criticizing, do some genuine listening and consider the possibility that there is a reason for those behaviors.
 There may be some very real needs and fears buried under that all-knowing, tough-guy facade.
 Your willingness to listen and provide your spouse with a sense of safety will make your marriage stronger than it ever was.

-Whenever anyone is doing their best to succeed at anything, they need a supportive partner.
+Whenever anyone is doing their best to succeed, they need a supportive partner.
 This goes back to the issue of not having one person to carry all the responsibility while the other one acts needy.
 When both people in a marriage know their partner has their back, each individual will be more confident and able to grow, succeed and become a more fulfilled person.

 How Much Does Money Matter in a Marriage?

 Some women make the mistake of not making their own money, becoming dependent on their husbands financially.
-The sad truth is that this can really create a lot of problems in a marriage.
-Remember the discussion about how one person being dependent and clingy could cause bitterness and contempt?
-In the real world, unless a person is disabled, both partners should be bringing in some sort of income.
+In reality, unless a person is disabled, both partners should be bringing in some sort of income.
 When one person in the marriage has to “suck up” to another person for an “allowance” or some spending money, the axis of power in the relationship will shift, no matter how much you say otherwise.

 Even while staying at home with the kids, there ARE ways to bring in additional income, make a financial contribution, and save for the future.
 In addition, getting out into the community is important, and necessary for personal growth and networking purposes.